Organization, Definition and Purpose

 b.
 Prepares correspondence and reports.

-of records yearly in conjunction with the Treasurer and confirms said destruction to the Region
+conjunction with the Treasurer and confirms said destruction to the Region President.

 b.
 Prepares Treasurer’s report and provides copies for the Region President, Committee Chairs and

 c.
 Retains Region financial records for a period of seven years.
 Arranges for appropriate

 destruction of records yearly in conjunction with the Secretary and confirms said destruction to the

 - Maintain checking/savings account balance; suggested use of QuickBooks/Quicken